ftsrg/gamma/README.md

 *Version 2.9.0* - For the latest version, check out the [dev](https://github.com/ftsrg/gamma/tree/dev) branch.

 The Gamma Statechart Composition Framework is a toolset to model, verify and generate code for component-based reactive systems.
 The framework builds on Yakindu, an open source statechart modeling tool and provides an additional modeling layer to instatiate a communicating network of statecharts.
 Compositionality is hierarchical, which facilitates the creation of reusable component libraries.
-Individual statecharts, as well as composite statechart networks can be validated and verified by an automated translation to UPPAAL, a model checker for timed automata, or [Theta](https://github.com/ftsrg/theta), a generic, modular and configurable model checking framework.
+Individual statecharts, as well as composite statechart networks can be validated and verified by an automated translation to
+- [UPPAAL](http://www.uppaal.org/), a model checker for timed automata,
+- [Theta](https://github.com/ftsrg/theta), a generic, modular and configurable model checking framework,
+- [Spin](https://spinroot.com/), a tool for the formal verification of multi-threaded software applications, or
+- [nuXmv](https://nuxmv.fbk.eu/), a symbolic model checker for the analysis of synchronous finite-state and infinite-state systems.
 Once a complete model is built, designers can use the code generation functionality of the framework, which can generate Java code for the whole system.

 Check out http://gamma.inf.mit.bme.hu for more resources about Gamma.
 A good starting point is our [tool paper](https://inf.mit.bme.hu/sites/default/files/publications/icse18.pdf), [slides](https://www.slideshare.net/VinMol/icse2018-the-gamma-statechart-composition-framework-design-verification-and-code-generation-for-componentbased-reactive-systems) and [demo video](https://youtu.be/ng7lKd1wlDo) presented at [ICSE 2018](https://www.icse2018.org/event/icse-2018-demonstrations-the-gamma-statechart-composition-framework-design-verification-and-code-generation-for-component-based-reactive-systems) as well as our [journal paper](https://link.springer.com/article/10.1007/s10270-020-00806-5).